Revela: Dense Retriever Learning via Language Modeling: : Dense Retriever Learning via Language Modeling

 where \( W^Q, W^K, W^V \in \mathbb{R}^{d \times d} \) are learnable projection matrices.
 For multi-head attention with \( H \) heads (each of dimension \( d_H = d / H \)), the standard \ti{causal} attention is computed as

 \paragraph{In-batch attention} combines standard self-attention with cross-document attention.
 The embeddings of $k$-th token in $D_i$ is obtained by (1) the prefix of $D_i$, and (2) the other documents $\{D_j\}_{j\ne i}$ based on their similarity to $D_i$.
 This encourages $D_i$ to selectively attend to more relevant documents based on learned retrieval signals.

-For the contribution from the prefix of $D_i$, the self-attention output $\mathrm{s}_i^l$ in the in-batch attention uses the same projection matrices as above
+For the contribution from the prefix of $D_i$, the self-attention output\footnote{Note that the self-attention output $\mathrm{s}_i^l$ is distinct from the computation of $\mathrm{e}_i^l$.
+As shown in \cref{fig:revela_architecture}, $\mathrm{e}_i^l$ and $\mathrm{s}_i^l$ correspond to the upper-left and bottom-right corners of the attention map, respectively.
+Functionally, $\mathrm{e}_i^l$ captures only sequence-level information, whereas $\mathrm{s}_i^l$ contains in-batch information derived from $\mathrm{h}_i^{l-1}$.} $\mathrm{s}_i^l$ in the in-batch attention uses the same projection matrices as above